 Choose Absolute or Normalized.
-In Absolute scaling mode, each 1P histogram in the overlay is plotted with its absolute height, and the Y axis scale is based on the tallest histogram in the overlay.
+In Absolute scaling mode, each 1P histogram in the overlay is drawn to its actual height, and the Y axis scale of the overlay is based on the tallest histogram in the overlay.
 In Normalized scaling, each 1P histogram is drawn to 100% of its own scale - they will all appear to have the same height - and the Y axis switches to show a 0 to 100 scale.
 Normalized scaling is useful when you are more interested in the intensity shifts of the overlay items rather than the actual areas.